maxww/OCaml-Uno/README.md

 # OCaml-Uno

-A version of Uno in OCaml.
+An implementation of the classic card game in OCaml.

 In order to play, run
 ```